Poll Finds Significant Proportion of Reform UK Members Support Deporting Non-White British Citizens

 - More than half of Reform UK members believe non-white British citizens born abroad should be deported or encouraged to leave the UK

-- One in five Reform UK members want non-white British citizens to be removed from the UK
+- One in five Reform UK members want non-white British citizens, regardless of birthplace, to be removed from the UK

-- Reform UK members are described as more pessimistic, angry, and extreme than the general British public
+- Reform UK members are described as generally more pessimistic, angry, and extreme than the broader British public

-- Nigel Farage is attempting to appeal to centre-ground voters while facing pressure from the party's right flank
+- Reform UK leader Nigel Farage is attempting to appeal to centre-ground voters amid internal party tensions

 What Happened